A sense of spaciousness is one aspect of experience that can make a huge difference to what it is like being us.

 You can use each part of experience to tune in to different ways of perceiving and experiencing spaciousness:

-Body – imagine you can feel all the atoms that build our physical reality and then feel into the sense of just the space that is in those atoms.
+Body – imagine you can feel all the atoms that build our physical reality and then feel into the sense of just the space that makes up a large proportion of those atoms

-As well as using these aspects of experience as a foundation for tuning in to space, we can also use spaciousness as a foundation to tune in to the other aspects of experience.
+As well as using these aspects of experience as a foundation for tuning into spaciousness, we can also use spaciousness as a foundation to tune in to the other aspects of experience.
 To do it this way around we use allowing as a concentration object.

 Spaciousness is really the key to a lot of awakening.
 The more space we can access for things to naturally express themselves, the less contraction we have.

 We can create this space on our own in our practice, but we can also hold it for each other.
 Being in a safe, loving, held space is the fast-track to opening to new parts of our experience and awakening.